 The graphic below shows parts of the gas delivery system that are considered to be upstream.

 Following is a description of each market participant in the upstream sector:

-Gas wells are holes drilled from the surface down to the gas resource which may be one-half to several miles below the surface, then lined with casing steel pipe to allow the gas to flow to the surface wellhead.
-The casing pipe is topped by the gas wellhead which includes various components to control pressure and the flow of gas.
+Gas well Gas wells are holes drilled from the surface down to the gas resource, which may be one-half to several miles below the surface, then lined with casing steel pipe to allow the gas to flow to the surface wellhead.
+The casing pipe is topped by the gas wellhead that includes various components to control pressure and the flow of gas.

-Gas processing facilities take raw gas from gathering systems and process the gas to produce pipeline quality natural gas as well as other valuable natural gas liquids (NGLs).
+Gas processing facility Gas processing facilities take raw gas from gathering systems and process the gas to produce pipeline-quality natural gas as well as other valuable natural gas liquids (NGLs).
 The processing facilities also remove contaminants.
-Some consider gas processors to be part of the upstream production sector, while others consider them to be part of the midstream sector.
+Some consider gas processors to be part of the upstream production sector; others consider them to be part of the midstream sector.

 Owners of the various upstream facilities typically include gas producers, midstream companies, and/or gas pipeline companies.